Happy first Advent everyone! Here is this year’s four candles Advent wreath for you.

 I bought it for the bottles of course.
 Thinking I could expand on my hanging bottles project one day.
 In its current state it was rather horrific: with those dried out “decorations” inside, the big blobs of glue holding it together and the general dirt factor.
 But I am so glad I procrastinated on freeing up those bottles.
 Because as it turned out the whole contraption just fit in perfectly inside my wreath.

 I filled four bottles with sand, so I could safely nestle the candles inside.
 Added some paper stars from last years window sill display and called it a day.

-I think this years Advent wreath turned out pretty good.
+I think this years four candles Advent wreath turned out pretty good, especially since I took the short and easy route in making it.
+Using this cheap, readymade wreath as my base and simply adding what I had on hand to turn it into an Advent wreath was the best way to go.
 And considering it is all faux materials, she will last beautifully until Christmas too.
 No falling needles to clean up this year.

 Funny how the serendipity of things work, because in a million years I could not have come up with adding that lovely rusty element in there, but as things turned out I think that ‘handle’ adds just the perfect touch.

 Of course I had to show you how it looks with the first candle burning.
 Lovely isn’t it.